Reverse-mode automatic differentiation in C++20.

 Automatic differentiation powers modern machine learning.
-PyTorch’s autograd, JAX’s jit, TensorFlow’s GradientTape—all rely on the same fundamental insight: we can compute exact derivatives by mechanically applying the chain rule.
+PyTorch’s autograd, JAX’s jit, TensorFlow’s GradientTape all rely on the same idea: compute exact derivatives by mechanically applying the chain rule.
+There is no approximation.
+No symbolic manipulation.
+Just the chain rule, over and over, on a computation graph.

 The Functional API